-We build on these papers by studying the problem where $W_0$ is potentially entirely unknown to the researcher.
-In so doing, we open up the study of social interactions to the many realms where complete social network data does not actually exist.
-In our case, we consider that the definition of the network as the one that mediates, together with the variables $x{it}$ , the outcome process $y{it}$ according to Equation (1).
-The identified network may be of a combination of elicited types of social interactions - such as friendship formation, lending and borrowing relations, links with relatives -, or different from elicited data, as long as the links are relevant in determining the outcomes.
-In our case, and in line with the previous literature, the network ties $W{ij}$ are considered to be deterministic parameters or predetermined.
-Alternatively, the networks are assumed to be the outcome of a stochastic process, such as in Latent Distance model (Hoff et al., 2002; Breza et al., 2020) or Exponential Random Graphs models (Holland and Leinhardt, 1981).
+We build on these papers by studying the problem where W_0 is potentially entirely unknown to the researcher.
+In so doing, we open up the study of social interactions to realms where social network data does not exist.
+In our case, we consider the definition of the network as the one that mediates, together with the variables x{it} , the outcome process y{it} according to Equation (1).
+The identified network may be a combination of elicited types of social interactions - such as friendship formation, lending and borrowing relations, links with relatives - or different from elicited data, as long as the links are relevant in determining the outcomes.
+In our case, and in line with the literature, the network ties W{ij} are considered to be deterministic parameters or predetermined.
+Alternatively, the networks are assumed to be the outcome of a stochastic process, such as the latent space model (Hoff et al., 2002; Breza et al., 2020) or Exponential Random Graphs models (Holland and Leinhardt, 1981).

-Our conclusions discuss how our approach can be modified, and assumptions weakened, to integrate in partial knowledge of $W_0$ .
+Our conclusions discuss how our approach can be modified, and assumptions weakened, to integrate partial knowledge of W_0 .
 We discuss further applications and the steps required to simultaneously identify models of network formation and the structure of social interactions.
 The practical use of our proposed method has already been demonstrated in applications.
 For example, Fetzer et al. (2021) study the impact on conflict of the transition of security responsibilities between international and Afghan forces.
-Our proposed method is used to control for violation of SUTVAtype hypotheses that might occur because of spillover and displacement effects of insurgent forces across districts.
+Our proposed method is used to control for violation of SUTVA-type hypotheses that might occur because of spillover and displacement effects of insurgent forces across districts.
 Since the pattern of displacement is unobserved - and, in fact, insurgents have incentives to obfuscate their strategy - the current method is applied to fully recover the network and bound the effects of the end of the military occupation on conflict.
+10